RBeneroff/rachelbeneroff/README.md

 ## To Do:
 - fix up design page

-## Ideas:
-- one page where nav bar stays at top and changes with page on
-- navbar: can i make the underline slide?

 Bugs/fix:
 - (work) top parallax scroll image jumps when first move on page
 - (all - especially about & work) onload -- slow load/images loading at different times